SynkedUPwebapp/SynkedUp.Http/README.md

 `StreamHttpRequest` exists if you wish to send a request with the body as a stream.

+If you want to receive the response content as a stream rather than a string, use `ExecuteWithStreamResponseAsync()`.

 ### Extension Methods

 There are a few extension methods provided for convenience.
 For `HttpRequest`: